 Immediate labelling may also require translation of texts (e.g. via a label) if deemed necessary.
-The information on the immediate labelling should be understood by local patients and essential information (e.g. warnings, important safety information) should be translated where necessary and included also on the immediate packaging (e.g. on a bottle, blister).
+The information on the immediate labelling should be understood by patients and healthcare professionals and essential information (e.g. warnings, important safety information) should be translated where necessary and included also on the immediate packaging (e.g. on a bottle, blister).
 If labels are added to the immediate packaging for any reason, the name and address of the manufacturer carrying out the re-labelling should be included on the label being affixed.
-The re-labelling of immediate packaging should not make it difficult for the patient to use the medicinal product e.g. the affixing of a label on a blister should not make it difficult for the patient to extract tablets.
+The re-labelling of immediate packaging should not make it difficult for the patient to use the medicinal product e.g. the affixing of a label on a blister should not make it difficult for the patient to the patient to extract tablets.

-The proprietor of the trade mark must be given advance notice of the repackaged/relabelled product being put on sale of at least a month, submitting a sample of the re-packaged/relabelled product.
+The proprietor of the trademark must be given advance notice of the repackaged/relabelled product being put on sale of at least a month, submitting a sample of the re-packaged/relabelled product.
 Further guidance is given by Communication from the Commission COM (2003) 839 final and in the Guide to parallel importation.

-9.3 Package Leaflet
+4.7.3 Package Leaflet